Motorola Moto G30 and G10 offer BIG Android specs for breathtakingly cheap

 - The Disney+ plan to leave Netflix and Amazon Prime Video in the dust exposed

-- Samsung Galaxy Note 21 FE breaks cover to bid farewell to the Note series
+- Google Pixel photo perks heading to other Android phones – but you have to pay

-With the Motorola Moto G30, even though the 720p screen feels lackluster, when taken in the wider context of its features, it feels like an acceptable trade-off.
-The phone will chug through tasks with its Snapdragon 662 chipset; in fact, it’s a perfectly primed lower-mid chip for the Moto G30, where other more powerful chips would be surplus to need.
+Even though the Moto G30's 720p screen feels a bit lackluster – if taken in the broader context of its overall features – it feels like an acceptable trade-off.
+The phone will chug through tasks with its Snapdragon 662 chipset; in fact, it’s a perfectly positioned lower-mid SoC for Motorola's Moto G30 handset, where other more powerful chips would be surplus to need.

-You can capture those special moments with the 64-megapixel main camera, plus an 8-megapixel ultrawide, and 2-megapixel macro camera.
-The Moto G30 has 6GB of Ram, 128GB of native storage, all expandable through the microSD slot.
+Capturing those special moments is a breeze with the 64-megapixel main camera, plus an 8-megapixel ultrawide, and 2-megapixel macro camera.
+The Motorola Moto G30 has 6GB of Ram, 128GB of native storage, all expandable through the microSD slot.
 Something that will forever be tragically absent from all of Apple’s much-adored handsets on our list of best iPhones.
-All of this at a cost of €179, around $215/£150/AU$280.
+All of this at a mouth-watering cost of €179, around $215/£150/AU$280.

 The less powerful Moto G10 falls from the limelight, opting for a Snapdragon 460 SoC.
 It’s still an accomplished chipset, launched in early 2020 for cheaper phones, but noticeably slower than the Snapdragon 662, especially when paired with a lower spec set.
 The Moto G10 is priced at €149.99, roughly £129/$178/AU$230.

 The Moto G10 has 4GB of RAM, a 720p display, and a slower 60Hz refresh rate.
 It sports a lower-res, 48-megapixel camera; despite harboring the same battery as the Moto G30, it charges more sluggishly at 10W.
-These specs obviously pale compared to T3’s best Android phone candidates, but it offers a nice ultra-budget alternative, perhaps sitting comfortably on our best cheap phones.
+These specs obviously pale compared to T3’s best Android phone candidates, but it offers a nice ultra-budget alternative, perhaps sitting comfortably somewhere in our best cheap phones list.

-The Motorola Moto G9 sports great battery life and is super affordable; still, there's always room for improvement, and it looks like Motorola are dropping the single-digit names of its predecessors, kicking things off with the Moto G30 and G10, which look set to find their groove in 2021.
+The Motorola Moto G9 sports great battery life and is super affordable; still, there's always room for improvement, and Motorola looks to be heading in the right direction with this newly launched, tenth generation of double-digit named models.
+Hopefully, it can keep finding its rhythm in the year ahead.

 Source: Pocket-lint